pydantic/pydantic/docs/contributing.md

 We'd love you to contribute to *pydantic*!
 It should be extremely simple to get started and create a Pull Request.
 *pydantic* is released regularly so you should see your improvements release in a matter of days or weeks.

+!!! note
     Unless your change is trivial (typo, docs tweak etc.), please create an issue to discuss the change before creating a pull request.

 If you're looking for something to get your teeth into, check out the ["help wanted"](https://github.com/samuelcolvin/pydantic/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)